FlauBERT: Unsupervised Language Model Pre-training for French: Related Work

 Self-supervised\footnote{\emph{Self-supervised learning} is a special case of \emph{unsupervised learning} where unlabeled data is used as a supervision signal.} pre-training on unlabeled text data was first proposed in the task of neural language modeling \cite{bengio2003neural,collobert2008unified}, where it was shown that a neural network trained to predict next word from prior words can learn useful embedding representations, called \emph{word embeddings} (each word is represented by a fixed vector).
 These representations were shown to play an important role in NLP, yielding state-of-the-art performance on multiple tasks \cite{collobert2011natural}, especially after the introduction of word2vec \cite{Mikolov:2013:DRW:2999792.2999959} and GloVe \cite{Pennington14glove:global}, efficient and effective algorithms for learning word embeddings.

 A major limitation of word embeddings is that a word can only have a single representation, even if it can have multiple meanings (\eg depending on the context).
-Therefore, recent works have introduced a paradigm shift from context-free word embeddings to \emph{contextual embeddings}: the representation for a word is a function of the entire input sequence, which allows encoding complex, high-level syntactic and semantic characteristics of words.
+Therefore, recent works have introduced a paradigm shift from context-free word embeddings to \emph{contextual embeddings}: the output representation is a function of the entire input sequence, which allows encoding complex, high-level syntactic and semantic characteristics of words or sentences.

-The concurrent release of two papers opened this line of research:\footnote{It should be noted that learning contextual embeddings had previously been proposed by \cite{mccann2017learned}, but in a \emph{supervised} fashion as they used annotated machine translation data.} ULMFiT \cite{howard2018universal} relies on word embeddings derived from a ``simple'' LSTM \cite{hochreiter1997long} language model, while in ELMo \cite{peters2018deep} a bidirectional LSTM encodes the sentence to build the final embedding for each token from the concatenation of the left-to-right and right-to-left representations.
-Another fundamental difference lies in how each model can be tuned to different downstream tasks: while ELMo delivers different word vectors that can be interpolated, ULMFiT enables robust fine-tuning of the whole network \wrt the downstream tasks.
+This line of research was started by~\newcite{dai2015semi} who proposed pre-training representations via either an encoder-decoder language model or a sequence autoencoder. \newcite{ramachandran2017unsupervised}\footnote{It should be noted that learning contextual embeddings was also proposed in \cite{mccann2017learned}, but in a \emph{supervised} fashion as they used annotated machine translation data.} showed that this approach can be applied to pre-training sequence-to-sequence models \cite{sutskever2014sequence}.
+These models, however, require a significant amount of in-domain data for the pre-training tasks. \newcite[ELMo]{peters2018deep} and \newcite[ULMFiT]{howard2018universal} were the first to demonstrate that leveraging huge general-domain text corpora in pre-training can lead to substantial improvements on downstream tasks.
+Both methods employ LSTM \cite{hochreiter1997long} language models, but ULMFiT utilizes a regular multi-layer architecture, while ELMo adopts a \emph{bidirectional} LSTM to build the final embedding for each input token from the concatenation of the left-to-right and right-to-left representations.
+Another fundamental difference lies in how each model can be tuned to different downstream tasks: ELMo delivers different word vectors that can be interpolated, whereas ULMFiT enables robust fine-tuning of the whole network \wrt the downstream tasks.
 The ability of fine-tuning was shown to significantly boost the performance, and thus this approach has been further developed in the recent works such as MultiFiT \cite{eisenschlos2019multifit} or most prominently Transformer-based \cite{vaswani2017attention} architectures: GPT \cite{radford2018improving}, BERT \cite{devlin2019bert}, XLNet \cite{yang2019xlnet}, XLM \cite{lample2019cross}, RoBERTa \cite{liu2019roberta}, ALBERT \cite{lan2019albert}, T5 \cite{raffel2019exploring}.
 These methods have one after the other established new state-of-the-art results on various NLP benchmarks, such as GLUE \cite{wang-etal-2018-glue} or SQuAD \cite{rajpurkar2018know}, surpassing previous methods by a large margin.